roblevay/T2764/Lab9AgentSecurity.md

 ```sql
 PRINT 'Hello from AgentUser';
 ```
+Verify that you can run the job.
 Try to read other jobs.
-This should not be possible.
+You should only see your own job.
 ---

 ## 👁️ Step 4 –AgentReader